MaT1g3R/Halp/deliverables/iteration-03.plan.md

  * Branches
  * Pull Requests

 ## Product

 #### Goals and tasks

  * Implement the back end of our application
+ * Implement a RESTful API using JSON as the data format.
+ * Implement a Controller for back end to fetch data from Persistence and send it to the view as JSON.
+ * Implement Persistence for talking to the database.
+ * Implement the Core of the back end, handling any computation by the controller.
+ * Implement a Temporary State to keep track of temporal data (e.g searching for worker, etc.)

  * Integrate the front end and the back end of the application
+ * Implement a Controller for front end to get data from the HTML adapter and push it to the GUI.
+ * Implement the HTML adapter to fetch data from back end and to the controller.
+ * Implement a Session Storage to store temporary data for the current user session.

  * Flesh out the front end of our application, make it look better

 #### Artifacts